floweredscarf/su25/labs/lab20/index.md

 Given a random collection of integers, what's the best possible choice of pivot for quicksort that will break the problem down into $$\log N$$ levels?
-Discuss with your partner and describe an algorithm to find this pivot element.
+Discuss with a partner and describe an algorithm to find this pivot element.
 What is its runtime?
 It's okay if you think your solution isn't the most efficient.

 ## Quicksort in Practice